Hganavak/archive/_workshops/latex.md

 You should now see a 4th page added to our thesis document with the heading **Bibliography**.

-If you're wondering why there's nothing listed under the heading, it's because we haven't `cited` our entry anywhere in the document yet!
+If you're wondering why there's nothing listed under the heading, it's because we haven't `cited` our bibtex entry anywhere in the document yet!
 Let's do that now.

 ### Citations